Jongmassey/VetMedData.NET.CLI/README.md

 Similarity estimation, filtering and disambiguation can all be wrapped up into a single configured match runner which allows for a single reference product match for an input product to be returned.

+## Examples
+A sample .NET Core console application is provided in the VetMedData.CLI Project.